syncd010/AoC2024/README.md

 ## [Day 7](https://adventofcode.com/2024/day/7)
-Part two of this day is taking too long (about 600ms), so i must revisit this.
-The problem is that the number of possible combinations for the operations can be large, so i'm not seeing an easy way out
+My first solution was kind of complex and inefficient, simplifying it led to much better runtimes.

 **Input parsing:** Vector of tuples, each with the total and a vector of the other numbers.

-**Part one solution:** Place each operation on each of the available places, checking the total.
-The issue can be seen as looping through all numbers of base n that have p digits (n being the number of operations, p being the possible places for the operations), and for each digit apply a corresponding operation.
-Alternatively, generate the multi cartesian product of p iterators with n values and do the same as before.
+**Part one solution:** Loop through each position, iteratively applying the various operations.
+Keep two stacks: the current one with the totals up until that position, and the next one, generated from applying the different operations to each of the values in the current stack.
+Maybe a recursive solution would be more readable, but this works too.

-**Part two solution:** Same as part one, with a base of 3.
+**Part two solution:** Same as part one, increasing the number of operations to 3.

 ## [Day 8](https://adventofcode.com/2024/day/8)